yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 Public Members
 ^^^^^^^^^^^^^^^^^^^^^^

 Mapping of public members from KL to C++ is not automatic.
-There is no facility in KL to detect when a KL Object‚Äôs or Struct‚Äôs member value changes to automatically synchronize values to the mapped C++ class or struct.
-Ideally all interactions with a struct or class occur through public methods(except in the ‚ÄòSimple Data-Container Structs‚Äô example provided below).
+There is no facility in KL to detect when a KL ObjectÅfs or StructÅfs member value changes to automatically synchronize values to the mapped C++ class or struct.
+Ideally all interactions with a struct or class occur through public methods(except in the ÅeSimple Data-Container StructsÅf example provided below).

 Pure data container structs